 Because of many things, Pine Beach is a very good place for families to consider.
 With an enviable combination of good schools, low crime, college-educated neighbors who tend to support education because of their own experiences, and a high rate of home ownership in predominantly single-family properties, Pine Beach really has some of the features that families look for when choosing a good community to raise children.
 Is Pine Beach perfect?
 Of course not, and if you like frenetic nightlife, it will be far from your cup of tea.
 But overall this is a solid community, with many things to recommend it as a family-friendly place to live.

-Pine Beach is also nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
-Quite often, nautical areas such as these attract visitors and locals who come to enjoy the scenery and various waterfront activities.
+One of the nice things about Pine Beach is that it is nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
+Because of this, visitors and locals will often go to these areas to take in the scenery or to enjoy waterfront activities.

-The per capita income in Pine Beach in 2022 was $56,096, which is middle income relative to New Jersey, and wealthy relative to the rest of the US.
-This equates to an annual income of $224,384 for a family of four.
+The per capita income in Pine Beach in 2022 was $59,589, which is upper middle income relative to New Jersey, and wealthy relative to the rest of the US.
+This equates to an annual income of $238,356 for a family of four.

 Pine Beach is a somewhat ethnically-diverse borough.
 The people who call Pine Beach home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Pine Beach residents report their race to be White, followed by Black or African-American.
-Pine Beach also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 10.66% of the borough’s residents.
 Important ancestries of people in Pine Beach include Irish, Italian, English, German, and Polish.

 The most common language spoken in Pine Beach is English.
 Other important languages spoken here include Polish and Spanish.